 - No animal testing

-- Made in the USA in a plant that rungs on renewable energy
+- Made in the USA in a plant that runs on renewable energy

 - Designed for sensitive teeth

-Whether you want to use these toothpastes to complement your current whitening treatment, or as an everyday maintenance strategy is up to you.
+Whether you want to use this duo to complement your current whitening treatment or as an everyday maintenance strategy is up to you.
 Check out some Snow toothpaste reviews.

-One of our favorite toothpastes for sensitive teeth is the Hismile PAP+ toothpaste.
-PAP+ is Hismile's exclusive formula which features three ingredients:
+One of our favorite toothpastes for sensitive teeth is from Hismile.

 Smoking can leave yellow stains on the teeth, along with lots of other negative effects.
-Quitting smoking can lead to your teeth recovering some of their color, but if you're not ready to take that step yet you do have options.
+Quitting smoking can lead to your teeth recovering some of their color, but if you're not ready to take that step yet, specialized toothpaste can help.

 You may be wondering what the best toothpaste for bleeding gums or gingivitis is.
 Did you know that toothpaste isn't just for teeth?
 The gums are just as important, since problems like bleeding gums and gingivitis can affect your teeth, and even your whole body if they go untreated.